BlackViking07/Manim-Projects/README.md

 Welcome to **Manim Projects**!
 This repository showcases basic graphs and animations built with [Manim](https://www.manim.community/), the open-source mathematical animation engine written in Python.
 It's designed to help visualize mathematical concepts through engaging visual scenes and animations.

+> ⚠️ **UNDER CONSTRUCTION** ⚠️
-> 🚧 **Note:** This repository is currently under construction.
-Content is actively being added, refined, and expanded — stay tuned for new visuals and updates!
+> This repository is actively being built and refined.
+> New animations, scenes, and features are on the way — stay tuned for updates!
+> Feel free to explore what's available and check back soon as this space evolves.

 ---